EngineNeo/snakegameJS/README.md

 # snakegameJS
-A snake game made with Javascript and html canvas
+A snake game made with Javascript and HTML canvas